 Welcome to our easy-to-follow and fun ten-step drawing tutorial!
 Today, we are going to draw a beautiful animal: an elephant!

 There are two species of elephant: African and Asian.
 The ears of African elephants are much larger than those of Asian elephants—you can actually tell the two species apart just by their ears.
+The massive African elephant roams the continent along with lions, giraffes, and cheetahs.

 Elephants have amazing memories, which is just one aspect of their intelligence.
 They can also communicate through seismic signals, which are basically vibrations.
 Unfortunately, these beautiful animals have been subject to hunting and ivory exploitation, which have led African elephants to be wiped out by nearly 90% in the past century.